AlessandroPoggiali/HQFS/README.md

 To run a simple demostration of the HQFS algorithm, follow these steps:
 * Make sure you have Qiskit installed on your computer
+* Install the QVAR package `pip install -i https://test.pypi.org/simple/ QVAR` (the PyPI version is not available yet)
 * Clone this repo with `git clone https://github.com/AlessandroPoggiali/HQFS.git`
 * Navigate to the HQFS directory and run the command `python3 hqfs.py`